-Cracks in concrete as narrow as 0.05mm can be bonded by the injection of epoxy compounds under pressure.
-The technique generally consists of establishing entry and renting ports at close intervals along the cracks, sealing the crack on exposed surfaces, and injecting the epoxy [2,13].
+Cracks in concrete as narrow as 0.05mm can be bonded by injection of epoxy compounds under pressure [2,13].
 Epoxy injection has been successfully used in the repair of cracks in buildings, dams, and other types of concrete structures [14].
 However, unless the crack is dormant (or the cause of cracking is removed, thereby making the crack dormant), it will probably recur near actively leaking and cannot be dried out [2,13,15].